3.2. Measures of Central Tendency

 Fig. 3.1 Dot plot of pet counts

 We will analyze this data using the three measures of central tendency.
 Let us begin by expressing the data using formal notion.
-Write the variable of pet counts with \(x\).
+Denote the variable of pet counts with \(x\).
 We have \(n=9\).
 The individual data points are then denoted as \(x_1, x_2, \cdots, x_9\).

 1. Sample Mode